William F. “Buffalo Bill” Cody

 By the turn of the twentieth century, William F. Cody was arguably the most famous American in the world.
 No one symbolized the West for Americans and Europeans better than Buffalo Bill.
 Every American president from Ulysses S. Grant to Woodrow Wilson consulted him on matters affecting the American West.
 He counted among his friends such artists and writers as Frederic Remington and Mark Twain.
 He was honored by royalty, praised by military leaders, and feted by business tycoons.
 Cody was America’s ideal man: a courtly, chivalrous, self-made fellow who could shoot a gun and charm a crowd.
 Yet as Annie Oakley put it, “He was the simplest of men, as comfortable with cowboys as with kings.”

-Those interested in exploring their genealogical ties to William F. Cody may contact:
+Interested in exploring your genealogical ties to William F. Cody?
+Contact:

 International Cody Family Association